kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE BUG Init of SPI is leaving both bank 1 and cart 1 CE active.
 Need to do $01 BANK first to set flags correctly.
 Fix to disable cart 1 CE at init.
 Yes, in storage_init there was a set 0 on CE which should be high not low
 * DONE When switching between BANK and CARTDEV change the spi_clktime between 0 for BANK and default to $0a for CARTDEV
 * DONE Hook up Pico and get it talking over SPI to enable networking.
 If using SPI + CE then can have Pico being hub for a few z80 machines to network together.
 CE is working now but clock isnt handshaking correctly.
 Each SPIO seems to send a single bit...
 Now have some basic SPI node activity working.

-* TODO SPI Net sending messages to nodes and server to batch delivery
+* DONE SPI Net Wifi config via Z80
-* TODO SPI Net get waiting messages for node from server
+* DONE SPI Net sending messages to nodes and server to batch delivery

-* TODO SPI Net send internet traffic and push results to message buffer
+* TODO SPI Net get waiting messages for node from server.
+Seem to have a clock out issue.
+SPII always gives zero.
+Need to use scope.
-* TODO SPI Net NTP time support
+* TODO SPI Net send internet traffic and push results to message buffer.
+Does get URL but blows out on memory
-* TODO SPI Net Wifi config via Z80
+* TODO SPI Net NTP time support.
+Sets NTP time.
+Need to get it back
 * TODO SPI Net get LAN status